 A bit about Hearing Aids

-Hearing aids have many advanced technology components working together to bring about the outcome of “simply” hearing.
+Hearing aids have many advanced technology components working together to achieve “simply” hearing.
 Eight (main) hearing aid brands have been approved by the Ministry of Health in New Zealand.
 Each brand has its own philosophy of how they improve sound quality and audibility.
-New technology is being released constantly improving sound clarity and quality, style, comfort and ease of use.
-Each brand updates their computer chips within the hearing aids every 2-3 years and bring our new models with improved processing speed and better functionality.
+New technology is being released, constantly improving sound clarity and quality, style, comfort and ease of use.
+Each hearing aid manufacturer updates their computer chips within the hearing aids every 2-3 years and brings our new models improved processing speed and functionality.
 Your Audiologist at Auckland Hearing is regularly upskilling and learning about the latest technology.
 Here are some of the most important aspects of getting hearing aids that will meet your listening needs.

 Programmed for you